arman37/javascript-best-practice/README.md

 ## <a name="equality">Always Use === instead of using == .</a>

 JavaScript offers two sets of equality operators: ==, != and ===, !==.
 Normally == is known as equality and === is known as identity(strict equality) operator.
 To decide which one is best first we have to understand how differently both sets of operators work.
-In case of primitive type values equality operator(==) produces true if two operands have the same value.
+In case of primitive type values, equality operator(==) produces true if two operands have the same value.
 Even if the values are of different types JavaScript doesn't complain.
 Under the hood JavaScript does type coercion, meaning that the interpreter implicitly tries to convert the values to an expected type following some conversion protocols before comparing.
 Without further talking lets see some examples:

 ```javascript
 false == 0; //true, because 'false' is converted to 0 and then compared.